-The healing touch of Rudas Baths’ masseurs
+The healing touch of masseurs at Rudas Baths

-I have tried Rudas Baths’ signature water massage with soap foam, which is rather affordable (4.400 Forints or 14 Euros for 30 minutes), but also quite enjoyable.
+I have tried Rudas Baths’ signature water massage with soap foam, which is rather affordable (5.200 Forints or 14 Euros for 20 minutes), but also quite enjoyable.

 Towels are available at the exit, and you can stay in the resting zone until you gather back your strength.
 Taking a nap is welcome!

-If you have bought the combined ticket that includes the swimming pool and wellness area, for 1500 Forints extra (5 Euros more), your exploration of Rudas Baths has just begun.
+If you have bought the combined ticket that includes the swimming pool and wellness area, for 1700 Forints extra (5 Euros more), your exploration of Rudas Baths has just begun.

 When I say labyrinth, I really mean it.
-Even if, in my first passing through, I easily found the restaurant sandwiched between the wellness facilities, I had hard times to find it later, when I actually got hungry.
+Even if, in my first passing through, I easily found the restaurant sandwiched between the wellness facilities, I had a hard time finding it later, when I actually got hungry.

 I have tried the local specialty – goulash soup with freshly baked bread!
 With the price of 950 Forints (3 Euros), and a free beer included (!), this was such a steal!

 Drink even better

-Hungarians believe that Hungaria, Attila and Juventus springs provide health, so the visitors are welcome to drink the water at the designated areas.
+Hungarians believe that Hungaria, Attila and Juventus springs provide health, so visitors are welcome to drink the water at the designated areas.

 From radio-active water to psychedelic music

-Turks certainly brought the additional value to the culture of soaking in thermal water, and while it was exclusively reserved for men for centuries, since 2006 women can use the baths on set days.
+Turks certainly brought additional value to the culture of soaking in thermal water, and while it was exclusively reserved for men for centuries, since 2006, women can use the baths on set days.